kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Takes a screenshot and saves it at screenshotPath path ; To take screenshots over a transparent background you need to go to the game's Display Settings and turn off Post-Effects, then use GIF mode (make background dark).
-Then screenshots will film character over transparent background screenshotBtn = F8
+Then screenshots will film character over transparent background
+; If the dontUseScreenshotTransparency setting is true, screenshot will be without transparency anyway screenshotBtn = F8

 ; setting "screenshotPath" specifies where screenshots will be saved.
-If you provided a file path it must be with extension, and if such name exists a number will be appended to it, increasing from 1 to infinity consecutively so that it's unique.
+If you provided a file path it must be with extension, and if such name already exists a number will be appended to it, increasing from 1 to infinity consecutively so that it's unique.
 ; If you provided a directory path, it must already exist, and "screen.png" will be appended to it with an increasing number at the end in case the filename is not unique.
 ; The provided path must be without quotes.
 ; If you want the path to be multilingual you need to save this file in UTF-8.